 That’s My Bush is no Brak Show Starring Brak but it’s still a pretty ruthless and relatively subtle satire of sitcom conventions, though the last episode is a little more obvious about it.

-It’s a bit of a one-joke premise and so it is often more “oh that was a clever reference” than laugh-out-loud funny – though there are moments- and unfortunately a few too many of those laughs come from jokes from the sitcom formula – which are just more risque than they otherwise would have been – rather than the satire of the sitcom formula.
+It’s a bit of a one-joke premise and so it is often more “oh that was a clever reference” than laugh-out-loud funny.
+But there are moments.
+Unfortunately a few too many of those laughs come from jokes from the sitcom formula – which are just more risque than they otherwise would have been – rather than the satire of the sitcom formula.

 It makes sense to me that this failed.
 I think it’s a little too close to home for most American TV audiences.

 So very stupid.
 Read the review of Toast of London.